Yuzuru10/Acer-Nitro-V15-Advanced-BIOS/README.md

 # Discaimer
-**Use this at your own risk,I won’t be responsible for any damage.**
+**Use this at your own risk, I won’t be responsible for any damage.**

 # What is this
 This is a simple tool to patch and Inject/Patch EFI modules at runtime, I developed this as I wasn't confortable with SPI flashing, as is not boring and require opening the laptop for every small change, as with AMD you can't flash from the OS a new BIOS, if is not signed...